Kodular/Documentation/docs/components/maps/feature-collection.md

 |:----:|
 |text|

-Gets or sets the source URL used to populate the feature collection.
-If the feature collection was not loaded from a URL, this will be the empty string.
+_Gets or sets the source URL used to populate the feature collection.
+If the feature collection was not loaded from a URL, this will be the empty string._

 ### Visible

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Feature Collection', 'Visible')]]